Sewer Pipelines

 Pump Stations

 In addition to maintaining the pipelines, the District also has 10 pump stations to operate and maintain.
 The pump stations are required due to the hilly geography of the service area.
 The wastewater needs to be pumped up the hills into the gravity pipelines.
-These pump stations range in size from lift stations serving a residential community’s to a larger regional size pump station that convey wastewater to the Encina Water Pollution Control Facility for treatment.
+These pump stations range in size from lift stations serving residential communities to a larger regional size pump station that convey wastewater to the Encina Water Pollution Control Facility for treatment.

 Due to the complexity of the pump stations and their electronic components, they require frequent inspections and maintenance.
 Our field services staff follows maintenance standards that include detailed daily and weekly inspections of the equipment that runs the pumps inside each station.
 Maintaining these pump stations is vital to keeping the wastewater flowing into the gravity pipelines.
 For example, if there is a power outage, it could potentially cause a sewer spill.
 As a backup plan, the District has six power generators that are permanently mounted at the pump stations just in case of power outage.
 These generators have automatic transfer switches that will automatically turn on if there was a power outage.
 In addition, the District has two portable trailer-mounted generators that can be taken to a pump station if required.
 All eight generators must also be inspected and tested on a monthly basis.
 In addition to maintaining the generators, the District must maintain records of inspections to be in compliance with the Air Pollution Control District.